gmavros1/Simple-Compiler-Construction/README.md

 # Compile-Construction-flex
-C like compiler builed with flex and love
+A simple C like compiler builed with c-tools